O-2wice/DS_Lab_Project/docs/PROJECT_REPORT.md

 - **Kaggle Bankruptcy Dataset:** 6,819 Taiwanese companies with 95 financial ratios (labeled)
 - **SAP S/4HANA GBI Data:** 6 transactional tables from Global Bike Inc. (unlabeled)

+### 1.4 Important Disclaimer

+**This project is a proof-of-concept prototype.** The SAP GBI dataset (Global Bike Germany and Global Bike USA) does not contain actual bankruptcy labels or outcomes.
+The goal is NOT to predict whether Global Bike will go bankrupt, but rather to:

+1. **Demonstrate the methodology:** Train a bankruptcy prediction model on labeled Kaggle data
+2. **Show integration capability:** Apply the trained model to SAP transactional data
+3. **Prototype risk scoring:** Generate hypothetical risk scores as a proof-of-concept

+The risk scores shown for DE00 (Global Bike Germany) and US00 (Global Bike USA) are **simulated values for demonstration purposes only** and do not represent actual bankruptcy predictions.

 ---

 ## 2. Literature Review